Abhishek8293/CIPBRL/README.md

-#CROSS INTERACATION PLATFORM FOR BOOK READERS AND LIBRARIES
+# CROSS INTERACATION PLATFORM FOR BOOK READERS AND LIBRARIES
-This is final year team project consisting of three member.
-Backend is developed using springboot framework with MySQL for database and Spring Data JPA.
+It is final year project consisting of three member, where a library can perform CRUD opeation on the Books and reader can use the website to rent and check the availability of book.
+## Technology
+> Spring Boot
+> Spring Mvc
+> Spring Data Jpa
+> MySQL

+## Team Member
+> Abhishek Pardhiya
+> Poorab Sahu
+> Ramswarup Kalame